Calendar of Events

 FUTURE FLASHES

-10a Equality Machine Discussion.
-We will be reading The Equality Machine: Harnessing Digital Technology for a Brighter, More Inclusive Future by Orly Lobel, 20 to 40 pages per week.
+10a How You Say It Discussion.
+We will be reading How You Say It: Why We Judge Others by the Way They Talk – and the Costs of This Hidden Bias by Katherine D. Kinzler, one chapter per week.
 Come to the discussion with your questions and observations.
+This is pretty low-key, expect to learn something and to have fun.
 Join us for one, a few, or all chapters.
-This week we’re reading Chapter 4: #BotToo and Chapter 5: Breasts, Wombs, and Blood.
+This week we’re reading Chapter 7: A Linguistics Revolution.
 This is a Zoom event.
 The login details are listed on Meetup.
 Hosted by Pia Smith.
 PC (RSE Sa)